 I have been handcrafting Christmas gifts for as long as I can remember.
 Back in the days before I was a Diva, I always gave food gifts- anything from homemade fudge, truffles, or peppermint bark to beer bread and gourmet trail mix.
 But now I like to give gifts that are aligned with my Diva lifestyle.
-Not only do these gifts keep me from sampling too many imperfect truffles, they are healthier for my friends, family, neighbors, and kids’ teachers too.
+Not only do these gifts keep me from sampling too many imperfect truffles, but they are also healthier for my friends, family, neighbors, and kids’ teachers too.

 I’ve shared my ideas with you over the past 3 years, so in keeping with tradition, I’m excited to share this year’s idea with you too.

 Who doesn’t love the aroma of citrusy mulled cider or hot spiced wine?
 These little sachets of spices make a festive home fragrance too.
-You can even mull some apple cider vinegar to make a delicious spiced vinaigrette for a holiday salad.
-Best of all, these sachets are very affordable to and easy to make.
+You can even mull some apple cider vinegar to make a deliciously spiced vinaigrette for a holiday salad.
+Best of all, these sachets are very affordable and easy to make.

 *32 ct.
 3”x5” muslin bags

 You can find these muslin bags at Monteray Spice Company http://www.herbco.com/p-445-muslin-herb-bag-3×5.aspx

 *3 lbs of mulling spices

 I bought 5lbs of mulling spices from Monteray Spice Company http://www.herbco.com/p-1153-mulling-spices.aspx but only used 3 pounds.
 I’ll use the remaining bags to scent my home by simmering on the stove top throughout the season.

 I love to use Evermine for my labels.
 They have countless beautiful designs to choose from, but you could create your own at home.